OpenNebula/docs/source/installation_and_configuration/opennebula_services/monitoring.rst

 Adjust Monitoring Intervals
 ---------------------------

-For medium size clouds, the default values should perform well.
+For medium-sized clouds, the default values should perform well.
 For larger environments, you may need to tune your OpenNebula installation with appropriate values of the monitoring parameters and monitoring intervals in the ``PROBES_PERIOD`` section.
 The final values should consider the number of hosts and VMs that, in turn, will determine the processing requirements for OpenNebula.
 Also, you may need to increase the number of threads (``THREADS``) in :ref:`/etc/one/oned.conf <oned_conf>` and drivers in ``/etc/one/monitord.conf``.

 If the system is not working well, the problem could be in database performance.
 If the number of virtual machines and hosts is too large and the monitoring periods too low, OpenNebula will not be able to write that amount of data to the database.